syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ![Created Model class](../images/model-class.png)

-We can see that **LibraryContext.cs** file contains the connection string details in the OnConfiguring method.
+You can see that **LibraryContext.cs** file contains the connection string details in the OnConfiguring method.

 ![Created Connectionstring](../images/connection-string.png)

-It is not recommended to have a connection string with sensitive information in the **LibraryContext.cs** file, so we are moving the connection string to the **app settings.json** file.
+It is not recommended to have a connection string with sensitive information in the **LibraryContext.cs** file, so the connection string is moved to the **app settings.json** file.

 ![Move connection string to appsettings.json](../images/change-connection-string.png)